lamps-wg/cmp-updates/draft-ietf-lamps-rfc6712bis.md

 {: id="sect-1.2"}

 This document obsoletes [RFC 6712](#RFC6712).
-It includes the changes specified by CMP Updates [RFCAAAA] Section 3 as described in {{sect-1.1}}.
+It includes the changes specified by CMP Updates {{RFC9480}} Section 3 as described in {{sect-1.1}}.